wpswings/subscriptions-for-woocommerce/README.txt

 You can assign a subscription product label to simple products by simply ticking a checkbox.
 The selected product will then be available as a WooCommerce subscription simple product.
 No particular subscription-type product will be made here.

-**2)** **WooCommerce Payment Gateway Compatible** Subscriptions For WooCommerce is compatible with the [*WooCommerce Stripe Payment Gateway*](https://wordpress.org/plugins/woocommerce-gateway-stripe/), WooCommerce PayPal Standard, [*WooCommerce PayPal Checkout Payment Gateway*](https://wordpress.org/plugins/woocommerce-gateway-paypal-express-checkout/), [*Integration with Authorize.net for WooCommerce*], [*WooEpay*](https://wooepay.asesoresenweb.com/producto/woocommerce-wooepay-suscripcion/).
+**2)** **WooCommerce Payment Gateway Compatible** Subscriptions For WooCommerce is compatible with the [*WooCommerce Stripe Payment Gateway*](https://wordpress.org/plugins/woocommerce-gateway-stripe/), WooCommerce PayPal Standard, [*WooCommerce PayPal Checkout Payment Gateway*](https://wordpress.org/plugins/woocommerce-gateway-paypal-express-checkout/), [*WooEpay*](https://wooepay.asesoresenweb.com/producto/woocommerce-wooepay-suscripcion/).
 We will try to add more official payment gateways with different updates.
 However, you can [*contact us*](https://wpswings.com/contact-us/?utm_source=wpswings-subs-contactus&utm_medium=subs-org-page&utm_campaign=contactus) for customized payment compatibility.

 **3)** **Offer Subscription Frequency for Subscription-based products** You can set the recurring frequency options for subscribed products for the user.
 Regulating the WooCommerce recurring payments of these subscription-based products or services monthly, weekly, or yearly is also a feature for the admin.
 Admin can manage the frequency of free trials as well.